Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-new-2.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-new-2.png"
-      alt="Screenshot of the new status page, integrated in the same website as the frontpage, as evidence by the top navigation bar.
-A sidebar on the left, with main content occupying the rest of the canvas.
+      alt="conda-forge.org new status page, integrated into the same website as the front page, as evidenced by the top navigation bar.
+A sidebar on the left, with the main content occupying the rest of the canvas.
 Two columns inform of the status of different infrastructure components, followed by a table that reports the progress of some ongoing migrations in the organisation." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>